DEP-08-Assignmemts-PlatfromNew/Serialization-in-action-MyTask/src/main/resources/README.md

 # Introduction and the Objective

-This application is created to implement the Serialization process of the Java programming language.
+This application is created with implement the Serialization process of the Java programming language.
 The user inputs data of the interface stored at a predefined file in the permanent computer memory (in the installed HDD or SSD) with a  given extension as .dep8.
 Stored data can be updated through the app and saved again and again.